-- Elementary and Early Childhood Education
+- ♦ Elementary and Early Childhood Education

-- Health, Physical Education, and Recreation
+- ♦ Health, Physical Education, and Recreation

-- Social and Cultural Studies

-- Special Education
+- ◆ Special Education

 The College of Education and Human Development has as its primary purpose and responsibility the development, administration, supervision and evaluation of programs in teacher education and other related human services which support the teaching profession and the mission of the University.
 It offers programs of professional training in non-teaching areas such as counseling, rehabilitative services and recreation leadership.
-More specifically, the College of Education and Human Development is responsible administering for developing and quality. comprehensive, career-oriented programs which attract culturally and economically diverse students into the fields of early childhood education, elementary education, secondary education health and physical education, recreation, special education, educational administration and supervision and guidance and counseling.
-Further, the College of Education and Human Development: (1) emphasizes inquiry, research, and publication; (2) promotes faculty, staff, and student development programs; (3) provides ongoing programs for the education community, and promotes cooperation and collaboration between the College of Education and Human Development and other education/human service agencies at the local, state, national and international levels; and (4) searches for outside assistance to aid in the support of its program offerings.
+More specifically, the College of Education and Human Development is responsible and developing administering comprehensive, career-oriented programs which attract culturally and economically diverse students into the fields of early childhood education, elementary education, secondary education health and physical education, recreation, special education, educational administration and supervision and guidance and counseling.
+Further, the College of Education and Human Development: (1) emphasizes inquiry, research, and publication; (2) promotes faculty, staff, and student development programs; (3) provides ongoing programs for the education community, and promotes cooperation collaboration between the College of Education and Human Development and other education/human service agencies at the local, state, national and international levels; and (4) searches for outside assistance to aid in the support of its program offerings.